 She seemed destined for a career in music, as she began composing her own music at the tender age of 14.
 She also attended Worcester College at the University of Oxford to study music.

 During this time, she not only honed her skills through her lessons, but she also gained practical experience by experimenting with her own writing for student theatre and films.

 After her studies, she began her professional career by writing scores for Channel 4 and the BBC.
-With her works including Four Days in July, Oranges Are Not the Only Fruit and Storyteller.
+Her works include Four Days in July, Oranges Are Not the Only Fruit and Storyteller.